shwethav29/decapstone/README.md

 terminating the cluster.ß

 Finally creating the stack on AWS with all the installations and configuration is done using the AMS cloud formation.
-Its easy to use and in few steps you have entire set up and running in no time.
+Its easy to use and in few steps you have entire set up and running.